HarshdeepJ/Object_Volume_Detector/README.md

 1.  **Clone the Repository (Optional):**

-    If the code is hosted on a Git repository (like GitHub), you can clone it using:
+    You can clone the Git repository using:

     ```bash
     git clone https://github.com/HarshdeepJ/Object_Volume_Detector.git